PhlexPlexico/G5API/README.md

 ### Coverage Tests
 WIP - These will most likely be created with [Supertest](https://npmjs.com/package/supertest) and [Jest](https://jestjs.io).

 Steam OAuth will be mocked in order to check if a user is "logged in", and create a temporary database (`get5test`) that will insert new values, and check various features of routes.
+If you wish to alter the "user" it authenticates as, you can edit `utility/mockProfile.js` to the values you prefer.

 ```yarn test```